kaifaust/fullstack-ui/README.md

 ![FullStack UI](logo-fullstack-ui.png)

 ## What is FullStack UI?
 FullStack UI is a SCSS framework built to make front end UI development fast and scalable.
-This project is under active development and is not recommended for production use at this time.
+This project is no longer in active development and is not recommended for production.

 ## Architecture